Goat Chilindrón

 Preparation

-Step 1 : The meat is cut into pieces and washed before rubbing it with sour orange juice to marinate.
+Step 1 : Cut the meat into pieces and wash it before rubbing with sour orange juice to marinate.

-Step 3 : In a large pot with hot oil, add the pulp of fresh tomatoes passed through a sieve, the tomato puree, the onions, the peppers, the garlic, the parsley, the broth, and half of the wine.
+Step 3 : In a large pot with hot oil, add the pureed fresh tomatoes passed through a sieve, the tomato pulp, onions, peppers, garlic, parsley, broth, and half of the wine.

 Step 4 : Add the goat pieces and adjust the seasoning.

-Step 5 : Cover the pot and let it cook over low heat until the meat is tender and the sauce has thickened.
+Step 5 : Cover the pot and cook on low heat until the meat is tender and the sauce has thickened.

-Step 6 : Just before serving, pour the rest of the wine over it.
+Step 6 : Just before serving, pour the remaining wine over the dish.